 General anxiety disorder is an anxiety disorder that involves feelings of fear, dread, unease, increased heart rate, digestive issues, muscular tension, restlessness, insomnia, fatigue and problems concentrating.
 This common form of inner turmoil can affect anyone regardless of age and/or social status.

-Worry and fear are a normal response to stressful situations in life such as worry about your own or your loved one’s health, financial trouble, upcoming test and various stressful situations.
-The difference between “normal” worry and anxiety is that normal worry usually lasts a short amount of time and anxiety is excessive, long-term, intrusive and disruptive to your daily routine.
+Worry and fear are normal responses to stressful situations in life such as worry about your own or your loved one’s health, financial trouble, upcoming test, and various stressful situations.
+The difference between “normal” worry and anxiety is that normal worry usually lasts a short amount of time and anxiety is excessive, long-term, intrusive, and disruptive to your daily routine.
 Let’s dive into a few examples of normal worry and fear as well as anxiety and its different disorders.

 Normal worry is